-Some of the claimants shared that they’ve been waiting months for their unemployment benefits.
+Some claimants say they’ve been waiting months for approval of their unemployment benefits.

 Meanwhile, other claimants are using social media to question why they cannot get hold of a live agent on the telephone or why their emails have gone unanswered.